Frequently Asked Questions (FAQs) about absentee voting:

 Can I vote at the embassy or consulate?

-No. Elections are run at the State level.
-You must communicate directly with your State to register, request a ballot, and vote.
-Most embassies and consulates will help you to fill out the FPCA and FWAB, but they aren't polling places.
+No. Elections are run at the state level.
+You must communicate directly with your state to register, request a ballot, and vote.
+Most embassies and consulates will help you to fill out the FPCA and FWAB, but they are not polling places.

 When will I get my ballot?

 Election offices are required to send absentee ballots at least 45 days before a federal election.
-If you asked to receive your ballot by email, it should arrive right away.
-Mailed ballots will take longer depending on the postal system in the country where you're located.
+If you requested your ballot by email, then the ballot should arrive right away.
+Mailed ballots will take longer to arrive depending on the postal system in the country where you are located.

-If you don't receive an absentee ballot in time to return it to your State, you can use the FWAB as a backup ballot to vote for federal offices.
-If your official absentee ballot arrives after sending in the FWAB, fill out and send in the official ballot as well.
-Your State will count only one.
+If you do not receive an absentee ballot in time to return it to your state, you can use the FWAB as a backup ballot to vote for federal offices.
+If your official absentee ballot arrives after you send in the FWAB, then you can fill out and send in the official ballot as well.
+Your state will count only one.